Global Political Economy

 AI & Academic Integrity

 🎓 Pilot Program: This class is part of the Center for Teaching Excellence 2025-26 "AI Institute" pilot program.
 We will aim to productively integrate AI into our coursework.
+Your input and feedback at the end of the course will be much appreciated!

 The Policy: In DWA 103, AI is a collaborative partner, not a ghostwriter.
 You are encouraged to use Gemini Pro to brainstorm, outline, and pressure-test theoretical frameworks.
 However, "outsourcing the thinking" is strictly prohibited.